 Getting Rid of His Mother

+Her family held privileged place.
 Her marriage to Martin, did not change that.

-nothing was too expensive, and they were to be treated as Royalty.
+When her mother or sister came to visit the red carpet stayed out until they left.
+Nothing was a problem, nothing too expensive, and they were to be treated as Royalty.

 This is how it has always been in her family.